Skip to content

 Know where your community stands before deciding where it’s going.

-Make sure the plan reflects community values and lived experiences.
+Make sure the strategy reflects community values and lived experiences.

 Set the foundation for policies and action.